 - Jesus expects our commitment.
 He desires people who are all in.
 He wants us to follow him, to serve him, and to be with him (John 12:26).
 That’s commitment, and that’s what Jesus wants.

 If Jesus focuses on changed lives, community, and commitment, so should we.
+These should be our church priorities.
 Let’s push aside butts, bucks, and buildings, because these things just get in the way of what Jesus wants for his followers.

 Read more about this in Peter’s new book, Jesus’s Broken Church, available in e-book, audiobook, paperback, and hardcover.